What is Color Psychology?

 Applying Color Psychology in Design

-Designers can use color psychology to influence user experience and perception.
-Proper color choices improve engagement, readability, and the effectiveness of visual communication.
-For example:
+Designers use color psychology as a strategic tool to influence user experience, brand identity, and customer perception.
+Thoughtful color choices can increase engagement, improve readability, and reinforce brand positioning.
+For instance:

 Marketing and Branding Applications